 As this work has required me to constantly travel to different middle and high schools across the county, I have seen firsthand the vast resource disparities between zip codes in our district, as well as the minimal opportunities MCPS currently has for student engagement and participation in the policymaking process.

 As the most important stakeholders in education, I believe that students from all backgrounds and experiences should be consulted more frequently by MCPS and given a larger, more meaningful voice in policymaking.
 This won’t be easy, and will require, in many cases, a complete restructuring of the policy writing, consulting, and creating process.
-But as someone who has dedicated every spare moment of the last six years to getting acquainted with the MCPS policymaking process and serving students, I truly believe that I am the best person for this job.
+But as someone who has dedicated the last six years to getting acquainted with the MCPS policymaking process and serving students, I truly believe that I am the best person for this job.

 I am running to be your 44th Student Member of the Board because I know that your voice and participation in this process is the only way we will ever be able to create a truly equitable educational system that is the best that it can be.
 As I always have, at the Board table, I will continue to involve as many of you in direct policymaking as possible.
 If you would like to join my team, or have questions or concerns about my platform, please contact me!